Kristen Leanne, Reptile Go To on YouTube

 A Beardie of Her Own Hooks Her

 Kristen Leanne’s dream came true when she was in middle school and got her first pet reptile, a beardie named Spike.
-And then she was hooked.

 “Having reptiles from a young age continued into my adulthood,” she explained.